Hard Goods Rhizome Barrier

 FERTILIZER

-even watering and feeding.
-Like a lawn, bamboo is a grass and
+soil, even watering and feeding.
+Like a lawn, bamboo is a grass and a heavy

-a heavy feeder in spring and summer.
-The temperate bamboo, those hardy
+feeder in spring and summer.
+The temperate bamboo, those hardy to single

-to single digit temperatures, send up new shoots in the spring to
+digit temperatures, send up new shoots in the spring to summer.
+Rhizome

-plants out doors is by the use of Triple 13 or 15 bagged fertilizer
+out doors is by the use of Triple 13 or 15 bagged fertilizer found at your

-at your local feed store or farm supply.
-Many stores carry a simple
+local feed store or farm supply.
+Many stores carry a simple lawn fertilizer

-lawn fertilizer that works fine.
-Make sure the fertilizer you are
+that works fine.
+Make sure the fertilizer you are planning to purchase does

-purchase does not contain herbicides.
+not contain herbicides.
 Read the label carefully.
-Apply
+Apply carefully.
+Over

-Over fertilizing with a high nitrogen type fertilizer like Urea can
+fertilizing with a high nitrogen type fertilizer like Urea can actually burn

 Bagged manures are fine to use as a top dressing around the

-planting - about one month.
-However, a mistake that has resulted
+- about one month.
+However, a mistake that has resulted in dead plants

-Bagged manures are HOT and the high nitrates can BURN sensitive roots
+HOT and the high nitrates can BURN sensitive roots by contact.

 The tropical and sub-tropical bamboos grow all year round with warm